AndreyDodonov-EH/netilion-all/docs/AssetApi.md

 Get all instrumentations of one asset

 Returns a list of all instrumentations that are available in your scope.
 You can apply query parameters in the request to get a filtered list.
 If the query has no matches, the response will show an empty array.
-Possible include values: &#x60;&#x60;&#x60;specifications, specifications[key1,key2], pictures, tenant, parent, status, type&#x60;&#x60;&#x60;
+Possible include values: &#x60;&#x60;&#x60;specifications, specifications[key1,key2], pictures, tenant, parent, status, worst_asset_status, type&#x60;&#x60;&#x60;

 ### Example
 ```javascript